DoryAzar/FaceDetectPython/README.md

 Here are some of the features that we are considering.
 We will try to do as many as time allows:
 + Detect faces in an image, video or live webcam
++ Extract detected faces in separate images from the main image
 + Detect facial features (eyes, noses, ears etc.)
-+ Line drawings of faces detected in images, videos or live webcams
 + Recognize previously saved faces in an image, video or live webcam
-+ Create a face signature from a live webcam and recognize that face in the live stream
 + Generate live detections in a JSON format for extensibility
++ Line drawings of faces detected in images, videos or live webcams (stretch goal)

 <br />